Sonic the Hedgehog (film): Franchise

+Novelization

 A novel based on the film, Sonic the Hedgehog: The Official Movie Novelization, written by Kiel Phegley and published by Penguin Books, was released alongside the film on February 14, 2020.

+Sequels

 Sonic the Hedgehog 2 was released in 2022, followed by Sonic the Hedgehog 3 in 2024.
+In December 2024, a fourth film was announced and is set to release in theatres on March 19, 2027.

+Television series

 In April 2024, a spin-off miniseries, Knuckles, starring Idris Elba as Knuckles the Echidna, was released on Paramount+.
-In December 2024, a fourth film was announced and is set to release in theatres on March 19, 2027.